Kate Mulgrew: Star Trek: Voyager (1994–2001)

 In 1994, Mulgrew received a call to take the part of Captain Kathryn Janeway in Star Trek: Voyager.
-She had auditioned for the role (originally named "Elizabeth Janeway") when producers announced casting.
-She initially submitted a video-taped audition, which she made in New York City in August 1994.
-Unhappy with this audition, she auditioned in person a few weeks later.
-That day, film actress Geneviève Bujold was selected to play Janeway (suggesting "Nicole" as the character's new first name), but she left the role after two days of filming, realizing that the amount of work required for an episodic television show was too demanding for her.
-Mulgrew was offered the role, which she accepted, later suggesting "Kathryn" as the character's final first name.
+She had auditioned for the role (originally named Elizabeth Janeway) when producers announced casting.
+She submitted a videotaped audition which she made in New York City in August 1994.
+Unhappy with the tape, she auditioned in person a few weeks later.
+That day, film actress Geneviève Bujold was selected to play Janeway (suggesting Nicole as the character's new first name), but left the role after two days of filming, realizing that the amount of work required for an episodic television show was too demanding.
+Mulgrew was then offered the role, which she accepted, and later suggested Kathryn as the character's final first name.

 Mulgrew made history in the Star Trek franchise when she became the first female captain as a series regular in a leading role.
 Voyager was the first show broadcast on the new UPN channel, the only series renewed after the channel's first programming season, and its only show to run for seven seasons.
 Mulgrew won the Saturn Award for "Best TV Actress" in 1998 for her performances as Janeway.

 Mulgrew voiced the character of Janeway for various Star Trek video games: Star Trek: Captain's Chair, a virtual-reality tour of various Starfleet vessels for home computers; the Star Trek: Voyager – Elite Force series; Star Trek: Legacy, which featured all of the captains up to that point (2006); and Star Trek Online.

 About her years on Voyager, Mulgrew said: